 6.9 The Governing Board may reserve an allowance for the financial support of the next ICPR.
-The ICPR Chairman or one of his committee members may, with the approval of the President and the Treasurer of IAPR, use (part of) this allowance for the organization of ICPR.
+The ICPR General Chair or one of the ICPR committee members may, with the approval of the President and the Treasurer of IAPR, use (part of) this allowance for the organization of ICPR.
 Such disbursement may be recovered from ICPR receipts.

-6.10 The Chairman of the next ICPR or one of his committee members may, with the approval of the Treasurer of IAPR, open an IAPR account to be used for the deposit and disbursement of funds for this ICPR.
+6.10 The General Chair of the next ICPR or one of the ICPR committee members may, with the approval of the Treasurer of IAPR, open an IAPR account to be used for the deposit and disbursement of funds for this ICPR.

 6.11 In special circumstances, such as sponsoring or co-sponsoring conferences, journals, etc., the Governing Board and the Executive Committee shall make prudent arrangements to safeguard the IAPR funds that may be involved.

-7.2 The Nominating Committee shall consist of at least three and at most five members to serve for a term of two years.
+7.2 The Nominating Committee shall consist of five members to serve for a term of two years.
 Re-election is allowed for a second term.
 By preference a few members from a past Executive Committee, who have no intention of serving again on the Executive Committee for the following term, shall serve in the Nominating Committee.

 8.1 The biennial meeting of the Governing Board shall be held during the ICPR.
 Notice of agenda, time, and place shall be announced to the members not less than thirty days in advance.

-8.4 If a member of the Governing Board is unable to be present at a meeting, he may designate another person, including another member of the Governing Board, to cast a proxy vote on his behalf in some or all voting matters.
-Such proxies will be valid only if made in writing and signed by the member.
+8.4 If a member of the Governing Board is unable to be present at a meeting, another person may be designated, including another member of the Governing Board, to cast a proxy vote in some or all voting matters.
+Such proxies will be valid only if made in writing in advance to the Secretary and signed by the member.

 8.5 When a majority of members of the Executive Committee or twenty-five percent of the members of the Governing Board believe that a decision of the Governing Board on a well defined proposal is necessary between biennial meetings a mail ballot shall be organized.
 The Secretary shall distribute the proposals, and a ballot to the members of the Governing Board.
 Thirty days after the ballot forms have been mailed out, the ballots received shall be counted by the Secretary or the President and a report on the result of the ballot shall be signed by the officer responsible for the count.
 Decisions shall be determined according to Articles 8.2 and 8.3 of these Bylaws.
 Governing Board members that did not vote shall be considered absent.